lagbolt/catalog-errors/README.md

 * seriescheck.py, a console application
 * the LC folder, containing a workflow for checking subject headings

-Btw, if you need help, email me!
+Btw, if you need help, email me or message me on Twitter @lagbolt.

 ## A note about checking